 I was thinking about unwanted change as I looked at photos I took in the fireweed- covered Kettle Valley last week.

 I had good news and bad news after specialized medical scans in Kelowna (which was the purpose of our trip.)
 The good news is that although there is more than one tumour they are in the same area and the doctor thinks the cancer can be treated with surgery alone.
 It has not spread to major organs!
 It is treatable!
 Thank you, Lord!
 This is not the worst case scenario.
 This is one of the better scenarios!

 I felt so relieved and grateful that it took a couple of days to realize, hey, wait a minute… The good news is that I get a free complimentary appendectomy with the removal of parts of my body I’ve thus far been rather attached to.
 Removing this bit means that bit and that bit won’t have adequate blood supply anymore, so they have to go too.
 That doesn’t feel like good news today.
-This will be the second “…ectomy” this year.
+This will be the third “…ectomy” this year.
 It feels like autopsy by installment.
 It’s like being rescued from a burning building or yanked out of your car before a falling tree smashes it like a coke can.
 It’s a much better than the alternative, but still, when the dust settles, something hurts.